SebastianUA/terraform/azure/examples/netapp/README.md

-# Work with TIME_SERIES_INSIGHTS via terraform
+# Work with NETAPP via terraform

-A terraform module for making TIME_SERIES_INSIGHTS.
+A terraform module for making NETAPP.

 ## Usage